-It is a blank company with no business that is set to acquire another existing company.
+It is a blank company with no business set to acquire another existing company.
 When it came time to deliver the funds, investors withdrew 94% of the promised sum.
-The majority of investors didn’t believe in the company anymore once it went public.
+Most investors didn’t believe in the company anymore once it went public.

 As a result, the stock price fell 39% in its first trading session.
-Ever since, it has been declining.
-Today, it’s down almost 60% since its debut in November of 2021.
-What caused this rapid decline in Buzzfeed stock?
+Since it has been declining, today, it’s down almost 60% since its debut in November 2021.
+So what caused this rapid decline in Buzzfeed stock?

 BuzzFeed Stock Goal

 As for BuzzFeed, the public debut and following months didn’t go as planned.
-The number of viewers didn’t grow as anticipated and less revenue was generated.
+As a result, the number of viewers didn’t grow as anticipated, and less revenue was generated.
 Furthermore, the digital media industry is already saturated.

-Ad revenue is a big component, but it takes more than just content to attract viewers.
-When the industry is full of Googles, Facebooks and other multi-national companies, it’s imperative to have an edge on these websites with some creativity.
+Ad revenue is a big component, but attracting viewers takes more than content.
+When the industry is full of Google, Facebook, and other multi-national companies, it’s imperative to have an edge on these websites with some creativity.

-BuzzFeed had that extra spark in its early days, but it seems to be slowly fading as the company progresses.
+BuzzFeed had that extra spark in its early days, but it slowly faded as the company progressed.
 Over the last decade, there have been talks of mergers between many digital media companies.
-After seeing the BuzzFeed stock public flop, some of them may reconsider before going public unless they are ready to guarantee strong future growth.
+After seeing the BuzzFeed stock public flop, some may reconsider before going public unless they are ready to guarantee strong future growth.